top 10 Animals

 Blue Whale

-The Blue whale is the largest animal of all time, reaching a weight of about 180 tonnes and a length of 30m.
-Their tongues alone can weigh as much as an elephant and their hearts as much as a car.
+of about 180 tonnes and a length of 30m.
+Their tongues alone can weigh

 Learn how many litres of its mothers milk a baby whale can drink in one day in the Blue Whales section in our Animals A-Z.